barissonmez-data/fakestore-data-engineering-pipeline/README.md

 ### 4. Verify the PostgreSQL connection

-Before triggering the DAG, confirm that Airflow contains a PostgreSQL connection with the connection ID:
+Before triggering the DAG, confirm that Airflow contains a PostgreSQL connection with the following connection ID:

 ```text
 postgres